openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

 .. meta:
     frontend_status: Done

-Classes, interfaces, enumerations, and unions are the named types that are introduced by class declarations (see :ref:`Classes`), interface declarations (see :ref:`Interfaces`), enumeration declarations (see :ref:`Enumerations`), and union declarations (see :ref:`Union Types`) respectively.
+Classes, interfaces, enumerations, and unions are named types that are introduced by class declarations (see :ref:`Classes`), interface declarations (see :ref:`Interfaces`), enumeration declarations (see :ref:`Enumerations`), and union declarations (see :ref:`Union Types`) respectively.

-Classes and interfaces that have type parameters are *generic types* (see :ref:`Generics`).
+Classes and interfaces with type parameters are *generic types* (see :ref:`Generics`).
 Named types without type parameters are *non-generic types*.

-The *type references* (see :ref:`Type References`) refer to named types by specifying their type names, and (where applicable) type arguments to be substituted for the type parameters of the named type.
+*Type references* (see :ref:`Type References`) refer to named types by specifying their type names, and (where applicable) type arguments to be substituted for the type parameters of the named type.